nixworks/public/news/2010/06/15/README.md

 ##### North Korea
 ### [North Korea threatens a military response if the United Nations Security Council questions or condemns it for the ROKS Cheonan sinking.
 North Korean UN Permanent Representative Sin Son Ho demands that a North Korean investigation team be allowed to travel to the site of the sinking. ](/news/2010/06/15/north-korea-threatens-a-military-response-if-the-united-nations-security-council-questions-or-condemns-it-for-the-roks-cheonan-sinking-nort.md)
-_Context: Sin Son Ho, United Nations Security Council, Permanent Representative, sinking, North Korea_
+_Context: North Korea, United Nations Security Council, sinking, Permanent Representative, Sin Son Ho_

 ##### Islamist
 ### [Islamist gunmen in Somalia shoot two people dead and detain 10 others who were watching a televised FIFA World Cup match; a member of one group later said watching the World Cup is anti-Islamic. ](/news/2010/06/15/islamist-gunmen-in-somalia-shoot-two-people-dead-and-detain-10-others-who-were-watching-a-televised-fifa-world-cup-match-a-member-of-one-gr.md)